Connect the Raven vault.

-Raven is a Markdown notes app for Mac and iPhone.
-Every note is a plain .md file in a folder you control, so Claude, Cursor, terminal tools, and MCP filesystem servers can work with your notes directly.
+Raven is a Markdown notes app for Mac, iPhone, and iPad.
+Every note is a plain .md file in a folder you control, and the bundled Companion CLI/MCP server gives Claude, Codex, Cursor, and local agents a permissioned path into the vault.

 | Feature | Raven | Typical app-owned notes |